krisha-mehta/geospatial-study/geospatial-dm/assets/consent.md

 #### Purpose of the Study

 #### Tasks
+To understand how different representations of uncertainty in choropleth maps influence decision making.

 #### Risks to study participants
 Each participant in this study is assigned a random ID for analyses.
 As such,